 LPR is a lipidomics and lipid-bioinformatics research platform that provides a complete range of services, from extraction, MS analysis, bioinformatics and visualization/network tools.
 This platform is unique in its combined application of LC-ESI-MS, bioinformatics, 3D visualization and hybrid representation softwares adapted for lipid representation, and super-resolution STED CW evaluation of membrane microdomains through our sister STEDCore suite to neurolipidomics.

 STEDCore is the first super-resolution Stimulated Emission Depletion Continuous Wave (STED CW) research platform in Canada.
-The platform, both confocal and super-resolution systems, is operated by Mr. Mark Akins, who works with Dr. Steffany Bennett to provide researchers with imaging expertise, calibrate and maintain all of STEDCore's equipment, develop new super-resolution analysis protocols and, if requested, perform critical experiments for users.
+The platform, both confocal and super-resolution systems, is overseen by Dr. Steffany Bennett and provides researchers with imaging expertise, calibrates and maintains all of STEDCore's equipment, development of new super-resolution analysis protocols and, if requested, perform critical experiments for users.
+Its now part of CBIA core.

 Metabolomics Core Facility